Skip to main content

 Where they apply

-A matching fragment is injected into every AI flow that touches a tap or discovery:
+A matching fragment is injected into every AI flow that touches a tap:

 FlowMatched against